sgpx/ChromeExtensionExample/README.md

-example chrome extension that logs user's history
+example chrome extension that prints the user's history